The Gaza Tribunal: Background

-Though at the time of the tribunal the United Kingdom had imposed a partial embargo on arms sales to Israel, sanctioned Israeli ministers Itamar Ben-Gvir and Bezalel Smotrich, suspended negotiations concerning a trade treaty and conditionally promised to recognize a Palestinian state at the end of September, the UK was continuing to produce F-35 fighter parts for the Israeli army.
+Though at the time of the tribunal the United Kingdom had imposed a partial embargo on arms sales to Israel, sanctioned Israeli ministers Itamar Ben-Gvir and Bezalel Smotrich, suspended negotiations concerning a trade treaty and conditionally promised to recognise a Palestinian state at the end of September, the UK was continuing to produce F-35 fighter parts for the Israeli army.
 Pro-Palestine activists questioned the level of intelligence that British services were exchanging with their Israel.

 Gaza (Independent Public Inquiry) Bill

 On 4 June 2025, Jeremy Corbyn, former leader of the UK Labour Party and lifelong supporter of Palestinian rights, who was in the process of launching a new left-wing party, tabled a bill in the House of Commons which called for an independent inquiry into the UK's involvement in Israeli military operations in Gaza, including the supply of weapons, surveillance aircraft and the use of Royal Air Force bases.
-22 non-governmental organizations working in Palestine, led by ActionAid, supported the bill.
+22 non-governmental organisations working in Palestine, led by ActionAid, supported the bill.
 Their statement said that "it is increasingly urgent to confirm whether the UK has contributed to any violations of international humanitarian law through economic or political cooperation with the Israeli government since October 2023, including the sale, supply or use of weapons, surveillance aircraft and Royal Air Force bases."
 They also called for the establishment of an independent public inquiry in the case of the bill being struck down.
 The bill received backing by dozens of MPs, but was blocked by the ruling Labour Party.

 In response, Corbyn stated that "If the government won't organise a public open inquiry, if Parliament won't effectively inquire into what's going on, it remains for us to do it."
 He thus organised the Gaza Tribunal, to be hosted by his Peace & Justice Project.
 The tribunal was set to be held at Church House in Westminster, close to 10 Downing Street, on 4 and 5 September 2025.
 At the Edinburgh Festival Fringe during an interview with musician Calum Baird, Corbyn announced the involvement of United Nations special rapporteur Francesca Albanese on 23 August, and said the inquiry would seek answers on the use of RAF Akrotiri concerning the war in Gaza, as well as other issues.
 He compared the tribunal to the Chilcot inquiry into the Iraq War.